Skip to main content

 The largest collection of Frans Hals paintings

 Frans Hals is one of the best-known and most innovative 17th-century Dutch painters.
 Frans Hals was an innovator and had an exceptional eye for capturing people.
 He was the master of loose brushwork, which gives his portraits movement and brings his subjects to life.
-The Frans Hals Museum has the largest collection of his works in the world: 12 paintings, including 5 civic guard portraits.
+The Frans Hals Museum has the largest collection of his works in the world including 5 civic guard portraits.

 Frans Hals, ‘Regents of the Old Men’s Alms House’